Keyboard shortcuts

 fn main() {

-impl Operator for MyOperator {
+impl CustomOperator for MyOperator {

-fn evaluate(
+fn evaluate<'a>(

 &self,

-) -> Result<Value> {
+) -> Result<&'a DataValue<'a>> {

 if args.is_empty() {

-return Err(Error::InvalidArguments(
+return Err(Error::invalid_arguments(

-"myop requires at least one argument".to_string()
+"myop requires at least one argument",

 ));